Joy for UK pubs and hugs tempered by rise in virus variant - WTMJ

 LONDON (AP) — Drinks were raised in toasts and reunited friends hugged each other as thousands of U.K. pubs and restaurants opened Monday for indoor service for the first time since early January.
 Yet the prime minister sounded a cautious tone, warning about a more contagious COVID-19 variant that threatens reopening plans.

-The latest step in the U.K.’s gradual easing of nationwide restrictions also includes reopening theaters, sports venues and museums, raising hopes that Britain’s economy may soon start to recover from the devastating effects of the pandemic.
+Theaters, leisure venues and museums were also reopening as part of the latest step in easing nationwide restrictions, raising hopes that Britain’s economy may soon start to recover from the devastating effects of the pandemic.

-Andy Frantzeskos, a chef at the Nopi restaurant in London’s Soho district, said he felt “a bit of anxiousness … but more excitement than anything.”
+Andy Frantzeskos, a chef at Nopi, an upmarket Mediterranean restaurant in London’s Soho district, said he felt “a bit of anxiousness … but more excitement than anything.”

 “It’s been a long time coming since lockdown, so we’re all happy to be back and want to cook some good food,” he said.

-The government is also relaxing guidance on close personal contact, such as hugging, and permitting international travel, although only 12 countries and territories are on the list of “safe” destinations that don’t require 10 days of quarantine upon return.
+The government also relaxed guidance on close personal contact — meaning people can hug friends and family they don’t live with — and lifted a ban on foreign holidays, although only 12 countries and territories are on the list of “safe” destinations that don’t require 10 days of quarantine upon return.
 Thousands of Britons got up early to check in for the first flights to Portugal, which is on the safe list.

-But the rapid spread of a variant first discovered in India is tempering the optimism amid memories of how another variant swept across the country in December, triggering England’s third national lockdown.
-Public health officials and the government are urging people to continue to observe social distancing, even though the situation is different now because almost 70% of the adult population has received at least one dose of vaccine.
+But the rapid spread of a variant first discovered in India is tempering the optimism amid memories of how the U.K. variant swept the country in December, triggering England’s third national lockdown.
+Public health officials are urging people to continue to observe social distancing, even though the situation is different now because almost 70% of British adults have received at least one vaccine dose.

-“Please, be cautious about the risks to your loved ones,’’ Prime Minister Boris Johnson said in a video posted on Twitter.
-“Remember that close contact such as hugging is a direct way of transmitting this disease, so you should think about the risks.”
+“Please, be cautious about the risks to your loved ones,’’ Prime Minister Boris Johnson said in a Twitter video.
+“Remember that close contact such as hugging is a direct way of transmitting this disease.”

 The next phase in Britain’s reopening is scheduled for June 21, when remaining restrictions are set to be removed.
 Johnson has warned that a big surge in COVID-19 cases could scuttle those plans.

-Confirmed new virus cases have risen over the past week, though they remain well below the peak reported in late December and early January.
-New infections averaged about 2,300 per day over the past seven days compared with nearly 70,000 a day during the winter peak.
-Deaths averaged just over 10 a day during the same period, down from a peak of 1,820 on Jan.
+Confirmed new virus cases have risen over the past week, though they remain far below the winter’s peak.
+New infections averaged about 2,200 per day over the past seven days compared with nearly 70,000 a day at the peak in January.
+Recent deaths averaged just over 10 a day, down from 1,820 on Jan.
 20.

 Britain has recorded almost 128,000 coronavirus deaths, the highest figure in Europe.

-Government scientific advisers say the new variant, formally known as B.1.617.2, is more transmissible than the U.K.’s main strain, though it is unclear by how much.
-Health officials, backed by the army, are carrying out surge testing and surge vaccinations in Bolton and Blackburn in northwest England, where cases of the variant are clustered.
+Scientists say the new variant, formally known as B.1.617.2 and first found in India, is more transmissible than the U.K.’s main strain, though it is unclear by how much.

+Health Secretary Matt Hancock said the variant from India had been found in at least 86 local areas.
+The largest concentration was in Bolton and Blackburn in northwest England, where health officials, backed by the army, are carrying out surge testing and surge vaccinations.

+Hancock said it was “reassuring” that early data suggests existing vaccines work against the variant from India.
+He said most people hospitalized with the new strain had been eligible for a vaccine but had not gotten a shot.

 “We’ve already lost 12,000 businesses,” she said.
 “There’s been an almost 1-in-5 contraction in restaurants in city centers, 1-in-10 restaurants lost over the whole of the country.
 So these are businesses clinging on by their fingertips, and they have no fuel left in the tank.
 If those social distancing restrictions remain, they are simply not viable.”